ginopalazzo/ginopalazzo.github.io/_posts/2018-02-21-shp-2-geojson.markdown

     </a>
 </div>

-Despite useful for many purposes, shapefiles are not the best option for human reading or web visualization.
+Despite being useful for many purposes, shapefiles are not the best option for human reading or web visualization.
 The main problem is the size of the `.shp` files:

 {% highlight console %}
 ginopalazzo@MacBook-Air cartografia_censo2011_nacional $ ls -la